moxystudio/react-modal/README.md

 ### Modal

-React component that already has a state that controls if the modal is open or not.
-Can be opened by passing a ref and calling its methods `open` or `close`.
+React component that can be used as controlled or uncontrolled (check usage).
 Every prop passed to `Modal` will be passed to the base component.

 ## Tests